-The earth’s global temperature is expected to rise by at least 1.5°C by 2030, according to the latest report from the Intergovernmental Panel on Climate Change (IPCC) A one-degree change has already led to sea levels rising, ice caps melting, and harsher weather conditions like hurricanes and wildfires.
+The earth's global temperature is expected to rise by at least 1.5°C by 2030, according to a report from the Intergovernmental Panel on Climate Change (IPCC) A one-degree change has already led to sea levels rising, ice caps melting and harsher weather conditions like hurricanes and wildfires.

 As a teen, adults constantly tell me that it's my generation’s responsibility to solve global warming.
 That’s a big task with very little guidance.
 I’m left with a question that has countless answers: Where do I start?